Can we save The Lost Continent?

 What If Funding Is Not Raised?

-The stipulation for accepting the purchase offer is that if funding is not secured for the 25 acre purchase, the approved 87 lot development will move forward, with major adverse impacts identified by the community.
-If funding is secured only to purchase the 25 acres, a limited 43 lot development will move forward, but with no major impacts anticipated by the community.
-The Illahee Community Club and the IFP boards have agreed to support the developments if the funds are not raised for this once-in-a-lifetime opportunity.
+By purchasing the first 25.5 acres, the approved 87 lot development is reduced to a 43 lot development with reduced impact on the community.
+A purchase of the full 36.2 acres could eliminate all development.
+The Illahee Community Club and the IFP boards have agreed to support the development if the funds are not raised for this once-in-a-lifetime opportunity.

 A donor recognition wall is being planned at the Illahee Preserve’s Almira entrance for gifts of $1,000 or more.

 PLEASE DONATE TODAY!
 Your support of this time sensitive campaign is critical!!!